Toxic Free Kids

 Announcements

-There are new information sheets developed for the priority chemicals including flame retardants (Hexabromocyclododecane (HBCD), Decabromodiphenyl ether (decaBDE)), phthalates (Butyl benzyl phthalate (BBP), Dibutyl phthalate (DBP), Di (2-ethyhexyl) phthalate (DEHP)) and Bisphenol A (BPA).
+The factsheets are in Hmong, Somali and Spanish for the priority chemicals including flame retardants (Hexabromocyclododecane (HBCD), Decabromodiphenyl ether (decaBDE)), phthalates (Butyl benzyl phthalate (BBP), Dibutyl phthalate (DBP), Di (2-ethyhexyl) phthalate (DEHP)) and Bisphenol A (BPA).
+These documents can be found on the Educational Materials webpage.